chaldea-center/chaldea-docs/docs/guide/install.md

 > For FGO game apk, please visit [FGO APK](./fgo_apk.md).

-This section lists recent **Chaldea** v2+beta download links for Android, Linux and Windows.
+This section lists recent **Chaldea** stable and beta download links for Android, Linux and Windows.

 If you have trouble downloading from the **Github** link, please use the **Proxy** link.